Lenny Comma, CEO of San Diego-based Jack in the Box Inc., isn’t one for gossip.

 There is definitely work to be done.
 But, Comma, and his team, remain optimistic.

 “I tell you, my team is already very reinvigorated,” he said.
 “Just the fact that we can focus forward and not be in a place of reevaluating… To an employee, that sounds like risk: Who will be my owner?
 How would it impact me?
 Now that we have put those aside, my team is so ready, fired up and energized.”

 Earlier this month, Comma hosted a group of 50 diverse college students at the Kearny Mesa-based Jack in the Box Innovation Center and extended an exclusive invite to San Diego Business Journal’s Mariel Concepcion to tag along and pick his brain afterward.
 Here, Comma, who normally doesn’t talk much to media, answered questions about the process of trying to sell a business, told us why securitization was the right move for the company, and he shared what is on the horizon for the beloved homegrown chain.

-First off, please tell us what a securitization is?
+First off, please tell us what

 First thing is, people should understand a securitization is just a way to finance debt.
 In this particular vehicle, instead of borrowing money from a bank, which is what we traditionally do, we have our business rated as if it is a bond, then we go to potential long-term investors and say, ‘would you like to lend us money based on our rating?’

 Who may be interested in this type of business deal?

 The types of companies that love this are companies like insurance companies because it is a very secure deal although you aren’t getting a big return.
 There is no upside or downside.
 It’s like a mortgage where you know you pay a 4% rate or a CD in a bank in which I know I will get 1.5% back on my CD.
 We behave like those types of mechanisms by having our company rated as a bond.
 People interested in low-risk investments and relatively low return, they would then lend us money in exchange.